 (2)Novak Djokovic d.
 (1)Rafael Nadal 6-4, 6-4 (2:12 h)

 For the first time in the 21-year-old history of the ‘Masters 1000’ tournaments, two players met in the final four times within a season!
-The final was delayed due to bad weather, rain caused that the match began three hours later than was supposed (at 7:15 p.m.).
-Maybe it was a favorable circumstance for Djokovic, who had played three consecutive matches under the floodlights whilst Nadal none in Rome.
+The final was delayed due to bad weather, rain caused that the match began three hours later (at 7:15 p.m.) than was supposed.
+Maybe it was a favorable circumstance for Djokovic, who had played three consecutive matches under the floodlights whilst Nadal none in Rome this year.
 Actually it was a copy of their last week’s final in Madrid: two sets lasted more than two hours, Nadal was never ahead, and Djokovic got crucial breaks in both sets when he needed it the most.
-In contrary to their previous three meetings this year, Djokovic fell on his back after a winning match point, he wasn’t so emotional before.
+In contrary to their previous three meetings this year, Djokovic fell on his back after winning a match point, he wasn’t so emotional before.
 “I am definitely amazed with my playing,” Djokovic said.
 “But there’s no time to enjoy it – I’ve got to get ready for Roland Garros.”
 Nadal admitted: “He’s doing amazing things.
 Every match he’s very tough mentally and physically.
 I’m doing everything I can.
 I can’t ask myself anymore now.
 I’m doing very well but one player is doing better than me.
 I am waiting every week to try solutions, so let’s see.”

 John Isner/Sam Querrey d.
 Mardy Fish/Andy Roddick w/o